spring-attic/spring-xd-samples/batch-simple/README.md

 The processing actions that are part of a Step in a batch Job are pluggable.
 The plug-in point for a Step is known as a [Tasklet](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/step/tasklet/Tasklet.html).
 In this example we create a tasklet by implementing the Tasklet interface.
 Take a look at the [source code](https://github.com/spring-projects/spring-xd-samples/blob/master/batch-simple/src/main/java/org/springframework/springxd/samples/batch/HelloSpringXDTasklet.java) as well as its incorporation into a (Job definition)[https://github.com/spring-projects/spring-xd-samples/blob/master/batch-simple/src/main/resources/spring-module.xml) inside an XML file.
 Note that the XML file must contain a single Job.

-## Building
+## Building with Maven

 Build the sample simply by executing:

-	$ mvn package
+	$ mvn clean package

-The project [pom][] declares `spring-xd-module-parent` as its parent.
+The project's [pom][] declares `spring-xd-module-parent` as its parent.
 This adds the dependencies needed to compile and test the module and also configures the [Spring Boot Maven Plugin][] to package the module as an uber-jar, packaging any dependencies that are not already provided by the Spring XD container.
-In this case there are no additional dependencies so the artifact is built as a common jar. ee the [Modules][] section in the Spring XD Reference for more details on module packaging.
+In this case there are no additional dependencies so the artifact is built as a common jar.
+See the [Modules][] section in the Spring XD Reference for more details on module packaging.

+## Building with Gradle

+	$./gradlew clean bootRepackage

+The project's [build.gradle][] applies the `spring-xd-module` plugin, providing analagous build and packaging support for gradle.
+This plugin also applies the [Spring Boot Gradle Plugin][] as well as the [propdeps plugin][].

 ## Running the SampleStart up the spring-xd single node container